jaeho/dynamiclistview/README.md

 	  public boolean reachedListTop();
 	  public boolean reachedListBottom();

-`setOnOverScrollListener"` and `setOnTouchListener"`, you do not need to be implemented. but You should implement `reachedListTop"` and `reachedListBottom"`
+`setOnOverScrollListener` and `setOnTouchListener`, you do not need to be implemented. but You should implement `reachedListTop` and `reachedListBottom`

 Use [Util](https://github.com/jaeho/dynamiclistview/blob/master/DynamicListView/src/net/dynamicandroid/listview/Util.java) like this.